giaongo/FinnishParliamentApp/README.md

 1. Add members to favorite list and view favorite list

 ## In-app technology
-This Android app is built by Kotlin, targetting min SDK 24 and following MVVM software architectural pattern .
+This Android app is built by Kotlin, targetting min SDK 24 and following MVVM software architectural pattern.

 Components used in App:
 * FrontEnd: Acitivity, Fragments, Bottom navigation, RecyclerView, CardView and Glibe library.